PaloAltoNetworks/terraform-google-vmseries-modules/README.md

 ## Overview

-A set of opinionated modules for using **Palo Alto Networks VM-Series firewalls** to provide control and protection to your applications running on Google Cloud Platform (GCP).
+A set of modules for using **Palo Alto Networks VM-Series firewalls** to provide control and protection to your applications running on Google Cloud Platform (GCP).
 It deploys VM-Series as virtual machine instances and it configures aspects such as Shared VPC connectivity, IAM access, Service Accounts, Panorama virtual machine instances, and more.